 Medical Disclaimer

-The recipes and information provided here are for informational purposes only and do not replace the advice of a physician or healthcare professional.
-In case of health concerns or uncertainties, always consult a doctor.
+The recipes and information provided here are for informational purposes only and do not replace the advice of a physician or other healthcare professional.
+If you have any health concerns or uncertainties, you should always consult a doctor.